-Fernando M. Reimers is the Ford Foundation Professor of the Practice in International Education and the Director of the Global Education Innovation Initiative and of the International Education Policy Masters Program at Harvard University.
+Fernando M. Reimers is the Ford Foundation Professor of the Practice of International Education and Director of the Global Education Innovation Initiative and of the International Education Policy Masters Program at Harvard University.

 Professor Reimers is an expert in the field of Global Education.
 His research and teaching focus on understanding how to educate children and youth so they can thrive in the 21st century.
 He studies how education policy and leadership foster educational innovation and quality improvement.
 As part of the work of the Global Education Innovation Initiative he leads, he and his colleagues conducted a comparative study of the goals of education as reflected in the curriculum in Chile, China, India, Mexico, Singapore and the United States, published as Teaching and Learning for the 21st Century by Harvard Education Press, a book which has also been published in Chinese, Portuguese and Spanish.
 A forthcoming book, also to be published by Harvard Education Press, studies programs around the world which support teachers in developing the professional competencies to teach holistically for the 21st Century.

 Two recent books present innovative global citizenship curricula.
 Empowering Global Citizens a complete K-12 curriculum of global citizenship education, examines why global citizenship education, aligned with helping students advance human rights and contribute to the achievement of the Sustainable Development Goals is an imperative of our times.
 Empowering Students to Improve the World in Sixty Lessons.
 Version 1.0, presents a strategic framework and protocols to help teachers and school leaders develop strategies and curriculum for global citizenship education.

 Two recently edited books compile the results of informed dialogues, designed to foster collective impact in the areas of teacher education in Massachusetts (Fifteen Letters on Education in Singapore) and in the area of Scaling 21st century education programs (Empowering All Students at Scale).